 Detecting deepfakes is increasingly challenging due to the advanced technology used to create them.
-Deepfake generation tools, like Generative Adversarial Networks (GANs), produce highly realistic content that mimics minute details, making it difficult for detection systems to identify anomalies.
+Deepfake generation tools, like Generative Adversarial Networks (GANs), produce highly realistic content that mimics minute details, making it difficult for detection systems to identify anomaly.
 Current machine learning models, though widely used, lack the accuracy to reliably spot deepfakes due to limitations like incomplete datasets and the immense time and resources required for training.
 As deepfake creation tools evolve rapidly, traditional detection models struggle to keep up, often failing to generalize across new and varied deepfakes.

 VI.
-Prototype Results and System Evaluation
+Results and Performance analysis